Tia Williams: Career

 Williams' professional writing career began in 2004, when she founded the fashion blog Shake Your Beauty.
 She also worked as an editor at publications including Essence, Glamour, Teen People, and Elle.
 Williams worked as the head copywriter at Bumble and bumble for five years.
 Since 2020, she has been the editorial director of the Estée Lauder Companies.

 Williams published her first novel The Accidental Diva in 2004 during a resurgence of chick lit published by and about Black women.
 It received a positive review from Publishers Weekly, where her writing was praised: "Williams's gift for sexy if sometimes purple prose...save this energetic romance from being just another uptown girl meets downtown boy tale and signals the arrival of a sharp new talent."

 In 2006, she co-authored the book The Beauty of Color with Iman.
 She also wrote two young adult novels, It Chicks and It Chicks: Sixteen Candles.

 Williams released The Perfect Find in 2016 under Hachette, about a woman who takes a job as a fashion editor and falls in love with her frenemy manager's son.
 The book was adapted into a film produced by Netflix and Gabrielle Union, who also stars.
-A release date has not yet been announced.
+It was released in 2023 on Netflix.

 In 2021, she released Seven Days in June, a novel about two writers who reunite after 15 years for a week-long affair.
 The protagonist lives with chronic migraines, a condition that Williams also has.
 After its publication it was named to the New York Times Best Seller list and was also selected for Reese Witherspoon's book club.
 Tembe Denton Hurst of New York reviewed the book positively: "It's been a while since I read a book I was delighted by — a book that made me smile wide for no reason because of how touching or cute it is.
 BookPage writer Jessica Wakeman gave it a starred review.
 Seven Days in June is in development to be adapted into a television series produced by Will Packer Media with Williams as executive producer.

+A Love Song For Ricki Wilde was released in February 2024, by Grand Central Publishing; the book was an instant USA Today Bestseller.